buildkite/docs/pages/pipelines/conditionals.md

 ```
 {: codeblock-file="pipeline.yml"}

->📘 Evaluating conditionals based on build state
-> Conditional expressions on build state will be available only at pipeline level and should not be used at step level.
+Note that conditional expressions on the build state are only available at the pipeline level.
+You can't use them at the step level.

 ## Conditionals and the broken state